supernginx/flowplayer-plugins/flash/pseudostreaming/trunk/README.txt

 - #409 cleanup reuse http client.
 - #486 implement pauseToFrame to unmute audio when autoBuffering.
 - #565 append the url params to the generated start param.
-- #568 fix for start param replacement, need to check for undefined query strings.

 3.2.7